Modified and controlled atmosphere - Volmar

 Modified and controlled atmosphere: what are the differences?

 There are substantial differences between controlled atmosphere and modified atmosphere.
-With controlled atmosphere, the air is replaced with a mixture of gases, while with modified atmosphere the concentration of oxygen inside the packaging is reduced (and sometimes the concentration of carbon dioxide is increased) to extend the shelf life of perishable food products and combat the proliferation of microorganisms.
+With controlled atmosphere, the air is replaced with a mixture of gases, while with modified atmosphere the concentration of oxygen inside the packaging is reduced (and sometimes the concentration of carbon dioxide is increased) to extend the shelf life of perishable food products and avoid the proliferation of microorganisms.

 Which is better, controlled or modified atmosphere packaging?